greglandrum/rdkit-blog-fastpages/_pages/about.md

 permalink: /about/
 ---

+The repo with the original Jupyter notebooks and data [is here](https://github.com/greglandrum/rdkit_blog)

 The hub for information about the RDKit is [rdkit.org](https://www.rdkit.org)

 If you're an Anaconda Python user, installing the RDKit is as simple as `conda install -c conda-forge rdkit`